pyrus117/kiwibudgetai.github.io/index.md

 - **Your bank data stays on your phone.** The App connects to your bank accounts through Akahu using tokens that you generate yourself.
 Those tokens, your account balances, your transactions and all derived data (categorisations, budgets, goals) are stored **only on the device you install the App on**.
 We do not host them.
 - **AI features call Google Gemini using your own API key.** When you ask the AI assistant a question, or when the App auto-categorises transactions, your transaction description and amount are sent to Google's Gemini API using a key **you** supply.
 We never see those requests.
 - **You sign in with your Google account.** Sign-in is handled by Google / Firebase Authentication.
 We receive a unique user ID and the email address you sign in with so we can keep your settings tied to your account.
-- **Ads are served by Google AdMob.** AdMob may collect a device advertising identifier subject to Google's privacy policy and your device's ad personalisation settings.
+- **Ads are served by Google AdMob.** AdMob may collect a device advertising identifier subject to Google's privacy policy and your device's ad personalisation settings. **Pro subscribers do not see ads** and AdMob is disabled for their accounts.
+- **Pro plan (Kiwi Budget Pro).** The App offers an optional paid subscription that removes ads and unlocks the monthly AI insight feature.
+Subscriptions are managed by RevenueCat, which processes purchase and renewal data through Google Play Billing.
+RevenueCat receives your anonymised app user ID and purchase tokens.
+Your bank data, Akahu tokens, and Gemini key are **never** shared with RevenueCat.
+Premium status is determined from your RevenueCat entitlement — we do not store it separately in the cloud.
-- **Bug reports.** If you submit a bug report from the Settings page, the text you write plus your platform/version/user agent is sent to our Firebase database.
+- **Bug reports.** If you submit a bug report from the Settings page, the text you write plus your platform/version/user agent is sent to our Firebase Firestore database.
 Your Akahu tokens, Gemini key, and transaction data are **never** included in bug reports.
 - **No analytics, no advertising profile built by us, no data sold.** We do not run analytics SDKs, we do not build profiles of you for advertising, and we do not sell, rent, or trade any personal information.

 If you have questions, complaints, or want to exercise your rights (e.g. access or correction), contact **tooty.fruity.tooty@gmail.com**.